 If you find yourself sneering at that idea, maybe you’ve bought into society’s decades-old caricature of our job – that any half-wit can sit around not producing much of anything, devoting entire afternoons to watching soaps.
 I know no one who does this.

 However, I do know a few women who devote entire afternoons to making soaps.
 I know others who make clothing, or canned goods, or cheese, or bread or all of the above.
 They make a budget, appointments, and financial deals.
 They make the house clean.
 They make ends meet.
 Above all they make a home culture where the family can flourish.
 What happens if you don’t have an intelligent, committed, full time person on the job?
-Just look around you.
+Just look at the world around you.

 These are just a few of the activities.
 I haven’t even begun to describe the vocation.